Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample2-backup-restore/sample2-backup-restore.md

-# Creating, getting, updating, and deleting secrets
+# Backup and Restore secrets

-This sample demonstrates how to create, get, update, and delete and purge a secret in Azure Key Vault.
+This sample demonstrates how to backup and restore in Azure Key Vault.
 To get started, you'll need a URI to an Azure Key Vault.

 ## Creating a SecretClient